 Community Health Needs Assessment

 The most recent CHNA was conducted with the assistance of Tripp Umbach, a nationally recognized leader in community health assessments.
-(Click here for a copy of the Executive Summary or Regional Document.)
+(Click here for a copy of the 2015 CHNA Collaborative Regional Executive Summary or 2015 CHNA Holy Spirit Collaborative Report.)
 Each hospital’s findings were unique to their service area and patient population.
-The CHNA connected the three health systems with a broad range of public and private organizations--such as educational institutions, health-related professionals, local government officials, human service organizations, and faith-based organizations--to evaluate the community’s health needs.
-(Click here for a list of participants.)
+The CHNA connected the organizations with a broad range of public and private organizations--such as educational institutions, health-related professionals, local government officials, human service organizations, and faith-based organizations--to evaluate the community’s health needs.
 The data resources were related to disease prevalence, socioeconomic factors, and behavioral habits.

-After the needs assessment was completed, Holy Spirit Health System appointed a CHNA Implementation Team to oversee the development of a plan to address the three regional health needs: promotion of healthy lifestyles, healthcare education, and access to affordable healthcare.
-The CHNA Implementation Plan summarizes Holy Spirit Health System’s strategies to address the prioritized needs identified in the Community Health Needs Assessment for Five South Central Pennsylvania Counties.
+Geisinger Holy Spirit appointed a Community Health Needs/Community Benefit Committee to oversee the development and implementation of a plan to address the three regional health needs: access to health services, behavioral health services, and healthy lifestyles.
+The CHNA Action Plan summarizes Geisinger Holy Spirit's strategies to address the prioritized needs identified in A Five-County Regional Community Health Needs Assessment – South Central Pennsylvania.